-Head injuries, especially traumatic brain injuries, are one of the most common injuries in motorcycle accidents, and the one with the highest risk of fatality or permanent disability.
+Head injuries, especially traumatic brain injuries (TBI), are one of the most common motorcycle accident injuries.
+TBs also come with the highest risk of fatality or permanent disability

 Your head is arguably the most important part of your entire body.
-It houses your brain, the powerhouse and motherboard of your whole body, and if you suffer a blow to the head, you could be at risk of a cracked skull, a concussion, brain swelling, brain bleeding, or worse.
+It houses your brain, which is the powerhouse and motherboard of your body.
+If you suffer a blow to the head, you could be at risk of a cracked skull, a concussion, brain swelling, brain bleeding, or worse.

 These injuries are especially traumatizing for victims because the impact of a brain injury is so far-reaching.
 It could affect the way you perceive the world, your ability to speak or move your limbs, or any number of subconscious bodily functions.

-We don’t tend to spend time thinking of our neck beyond a vessel to carry our head.
-But a neck can have more serious consequences than many people realize.
+We don’t tend to spend time thinking of our neck beyond its purpose of providing support for our head.
+But an injury to the neck can have more serious consequences than many people realize.

-Since a motorcycle can’t stand on its own (it only has two wheels) and physics is very much in favor of a car, many motorcycle accidents involve the bike falling over in some way.
-This happens so fast that the rider doesn’t have time to get their legs out of the way, which means that the bike falls on top of the rider’s leg and fractures it.
+Many motorcycle accidents involve the bike falling over in some way.
+And, this usually happens so fast that the rider doesn’t have time to get their legs out of the way.
+So, most times the bike falls on top of the rider’s leg, which then fractures it.

 Legs can also be broken on impact if a car hits a motorcycle from the side.
 Again, the rider doesn’t have time to get their leg out of the way and their leg could be crushed between the bike and the car.

 Unfortunately, arm and wrist fractures are also quite common.
 Like most people, your instinct is to use your hands to try to break a fall.
-But when you’re thrown off a motorcycle at high speeds, you’re far more likely to break your arm than break your fall.
+But, when you’re thrown off a motorcycle, you’re far more likely to break your arm than break your fall.